by Perry Thinesen

 “Be present!
 Be there!
 Enter their world, and invite them to enter yours.”

-When I heard this advice from Jeff Jenkins, I started reflecting on my childhood, my experiences with my dad growing up, and how that shaped me as a father today.
+When I heard this advice, I started reflecting on my childhood, my experiences with my dad growing up, and how that shaped me as a father today.

 I loved my dad dearly and I still do.
 He worked hard as the manager for the local lumber yard, and he definitely loved all his children.
 His dad—my grandfather—passed away when I was around ten years old, so I knew him just a little bit.
 And what I remember is that he was very reserved, and even intimidating.